medo64/Cananka/PROTOCOL.md

 ###### Terminate CAN bus (*T) ######

 Turns on termination resistors on CAN bus.
-Works only on Cananka USB/mini.
+Works only on Cananka Mini.

 |                 | Send            | Receive         | Notes                               |
 |-----------------|-----------------|-----------------|-------------------------------------|